 In front of the temple you find this interesting scene.
-Pious men, Holy cows and Sacred Ibis – all looking for food together.
+Pious Men, Holy Cows and Sacred Ibis – all looking for food, collectively.

 Bhadkeshwar Mahadev is an important temple on the seashore.
 It has been saved from the waves artificially, the surrounding land has surrendered to the sea.

 The Diwadandi , Lighthouse has a square design

 The Ghats are trying to resemble those of other Holy places situated on rivers.
 The river here is – Gomati- is almost dead.
 The water you see here is the sea water at high tide.

 This suspension bridge across ‘River Gomati’ has been sponsored by Reliance Industries and they charge Rs.
 10/- per person, both ways.
 If you cross you have to come back.
 There is nowhere to go.

 The stones around the Bhadkeshwar Temple has a moss growing on them which we normally find around freshwater bodies.
 It looks beautiful.